-Credit points: 6 Teacher/Coordinator: Dr Willem Vervoort (Coordinator), Dr Dhia Al Bakri Session: Semester 1 Classes: (2x1hour lecture and 1x2 3hour practical/fieldwork)/week Assumed knowledge: AFNR5506 Assessment: Practical report (2000 words) 35%, on-line discussion and justification (2000 words) 25%, 2hr exam 30%, presentation 10% hydrogeochemistry as an investigative tool for water quality and policy making at the catchment level.
-It is a core unit for students in BLWSc and builds on the theoretical knowledge gained in LWSC3004, GEOG2321 and LWSC2002.
-In the first part, students will investigate several ways to simulate catchment hydrological processes and review the possibilities and impossibilities of using simulation models for catchment management.
+Credit points: 6 Teacher/Coordinator: Dr Willem Vervoort (Coordinator), Dr. Dhia Al Bakri Session: Semester 1 Classes: (2 lec, 0.6 on-line 2.4 prac)hr/wk Assumed knowledge: Basic hydrology, AFNR5506 or equivalent Assessment: On-line activities 10%; oral presentation 10%; practical reports 50%; 2 hr exam 30%

+This unit of study is designed to allow students to examine catchment-scale hydrological modeling and groundwater hydrogeochemistry as an investigative tool for water quality and policy making at the catchment level.
+It assumes a background in basic hydrology, water quality and chemistry.

+In the first part, students will learn how to develop their own simulation model of catchment hydrological processes in R and review the possibilities and impossibilities of using simulation models for catchment management.
 In the second part students will apply hydrogeochemical techniques to investigate groundwater quality and review recent developments in catchment-based management strategies to control salinity and pollution.
-At the end of this unit, students will be able to articulate advantages and disadvantages of using simulation models for catchment management, justify the choice of a simulation model for a particular catchment management problem, identify issues in relation to uncertainty, apply hydrogeochemical investigation techniques for groundwater and describe innovative strategies for salinity and pollution control.
+At the end of this unit, students will be able to build their own catchment model and calibrate this model, articulate advantages and disadvantages of using simulation models for catchment management, justify the choice of a simulation model for a particular catchment management problem, identify issues in relation to uncertainty, apply hydrogeochemical investigation techniques for groundwater and describe innovative strategies for salinity and pollution control.
 The students will gain research and inquiry skills through research based group projects, information literacy and communication skills through on-line discussion postings, laboratory reports and a presentation and personal and intellectual autonomy through working in groups.